petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-settings/configuring-your-pages-friendly-url.md

 The value entered in this field is appended to its [site URL](../../site-settings/managing-site-urls/configuring-your-sites-friendly-url.md) and must be unique.

 !!! note
-    When setting a custom URL, you don't have to maintain the site's page hierarchy.
-This means a child page does not need to include its Parent as part of its friendly URL.
+    When setting a custom URL, you can ignore the site's page hierarchy.
+This means a child page need not include its parent as part of its friendly URL.

 ## Managing a Page's URL History